gthomson31/Snowplow-QuickStart-CircleCI/README.md

 ![CircleCI Deployment Pipeline](./media/deployment.png)

-The aim of this project was to utilise automation using CircleCI to pull together the quickstart deployment templates into a reusable pipeline that could be forked and deployed quickly.
+The aim of this project was to utilise automation using CircleCI to pull together the quickstart deployment templates into a reusable pipeline that could be re-used and deployed quickly by all.

 Here's why:

 * Speed up the time to deploy the quickstart pipeline.
 * Using CircleCI as a CI/CD deployment method will allow you to deploy consistently.
-* You should implement DRY principles to the rest of your life :smile:
+* Gets you a working snowplow pipeline with minimal effort.

 <p align="right">(<a href="#top">back to top</a>)</p>